shanapu/MyJailbreak/README.md

 - sm_close - Allows the Warden to close the cell doors
 - sm_noblockon - Allows the Warden to enable no block
 - sm_noblockoff - Allows the Warden to disable no block
-- sm_ff - Allows player to see the state and the Warden to toggle friendly fire
+- sm_setff - Allows player to see the state and the Warden to toggle friendly fire
 - sm_cdmenu - Allows the Warden to open the Countdown Menu
-- sm_cdstart - Allows the Warden to start a START Countdown! (start after 10sec.) - Countdown without menu
+- sm_cdstart - Allows the Warden to start a START Countdown! (start after 10sec.) - start without menu
-- sm_cdstop - Allows the Warden to start a STOP Countdown! (stop after 20sec.) - Countdown without menu
+- sm_cdstop - Allows the Warden to start a STOP Countdown! (stop after 20sec.) - start without menu
-- sm_cdstartstop - Allows the Warden to start a START/STOP Countdown! (start after 10sec./stop after 20sec.) - Countdown without menu
+- sm_cdstartstop - Allows the Warden to start a START/STOP Countdown! (start after 10sec./stop after 20sec.) - start without menu
+- sm_cdcancel - Allows the Warden to cancel a running Countdown
 - sm_killrandom - Allows the Warden to kill a random T
 - sm_math  Allows the Warden to start a MathQuiz.
 Show player with first right Answer
 ```